rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 | |picture_1|   | |picture_0|   | |picture_3|   |
 +---------------+---------------+---------------+

-Another option for Compute2DCoords allows you to generate 2D depictions for molecules that closely mimic 3D conformations.
+Another option for Compute2DCoords allows you to generate 2D depictions for molecules that closely mimic 3D conformers.
 This is available using the function :py:func:`rdkit.Chem.AllChem.GenerateDepictionMatching3DStructure`.

 Here is an illustration of the results using the ligand from PDB structure 1XP0: